uswds/uswds-site/_components/alert/guidance/accessibility.md

           <code>role="status"</code>
         </td>
         <td data-title="{{ col2Title }}">
-          Messages that provide advisory information, but do not have the same urgency as alerts. <br/>Example: Success alert
+          Messages that provide advisory information but do not have the same urgency as alerts.
+          <br/>Example: Success alert
         </td>
       </tr>
       <tr>